 Age is a risk factor since the relative abundance of antibiotic-resistant bacterial genes increases when you get older.
 “We found that antibiotic resistance genes were prevalent in the human gut, and older people harbored more complex and more diverse antibiotic resistance genes than younger individuals, which could potentially be explained by gradual exposure to different antibiotics”.
 Study Link.

-Kettle, poultry, and fish.”Kettle and poultry often get infected due to crowded conditions and are routinely treated with antibiotics.
+Cattle, poultry, and fish.
+“Cattle and poultry often get infected due to crowded conditions and are routinely treated with antibiotics.
 Although some antibiotics are designed exclusively for veterinary use, most of the antibiotics being used in veterinary medicine belong to the same antimicrobial classes as those being used for human diseases.
-Surprisingly, until recently, about 70% of the antibiotics administered to food animals was for non-therapeutic purposes, such as growth promotion.
+Surprisingly, until recently, about 70% of the antibiotics administered to food animals were for non-therapeutic purposes, such as growth promotion.
 Such usage is generally performed through feeding at very low concentrations over long periods (a very dangerous practice which could enrich resistant bacterial populations).

 How antibiotics contribute to the problem

 Right after an antibiotic treatment, there are massive shifts and changes in your native bacterial population.
 Unfortunately, the effect of antibiotics on gut microbiota is both short and long-term.
 Especially lasting effect antibiotics have on kid’s gut microbiome even if the mother is treated during the pregnancy.